The Battle of Megiddo—Part II

 Bull capital at Persepolis.
 (CC BY 2.0)

 The sacking of Persepolis went beyond greed and momentarily resembled a landscape of unbridled nihilism.
-Alexander had effectively taken Persepolis, a city that he “described it to the Macedonians as the most hateful of the cities of Asia” and rendered it useless after all was looted of its former glory.
+Alexander had effectively taken Persepolis, a city that he “described it to the Macedonians as the most hateful of the cities of Asia,” and rendered it useless after all was looted of its former glory.
 This was not the official end of Persepolis, but as a city of importance, its light quickly dimmed.
-However, Alexander gave the city one last “hoorah” in which he held a great funeral party at the people’s expense.
+However, Alexander gave the city one last “hoorah,” when he held a great funeral party at the people’s expense.
 “As Persepolis had exceeded all other cities in prosperity, so in the same measure it now exceeded all others in misery;” Miseries along with poverty, for the people were raped of their land and their self.
 However, with such great turmoil comes lasting hope that those affected will be redeemed.
-If Alexander felt that unity was close, the inhabitants of the Iranian plateau would not forget the sacking of Persepolis among other distasteful actions before and after.
+If Alexander felt that unity was close, the inhabitants of the Iranian plateau would not forget the sacking of Persepolis, among other distasteful actions before and after.

 Gate of All Nations, Persepolis.